MauricioRobayo/react-obfuscate-email/README.md

 <a href="#">📧 Email me!</a>
 ```

-Making it useless for bots scraping for emails.
+The `href` attribute is set to a `#` making it useless for bots scraping for emails:

-When the user hovers over it or focus on it, it will change to:
+Once the user interacts with it by hovering over it or focusing on it, it will properly set the `href` attribute:

 ```html
 <a href="test@example.com">📧 Email me!</a>